Bank Efficiency Ratio Formula (Table of Contents)

 There are multiple types of ratios Operating Margin Ratio, Return on Asset, Return on Equity, Debt to Equity Ratio, Asset Turnover Ratio, Account Receivable Turnover Ratio, Working Capital Ratio, and each ratio indicates the various aspect of the business.

-The efficiency ratio is also known as the Activity ratio indicates how effectively, the company is performing currently by using its internal resources.
-The efficiency ratio is used by banks as it helps the analysts to examine how well the bank is performing its operations overhead to generate revenue.
-The lower the ratio the better it is, 50% is considered to be an ideal ratio
+The efficiency ratio, the Activity ratio, indicates how effectively the company performs using its internal resources.
+Banks use the efficiency ratio as it helps analysts examine how well the bank performs its operations overhead to generate revenue.
+The lower the ratio, the better it is, 50% is considered to be an ideal ratio.

 Examples of Bank Efficiency Ratio Formula (With Excel Template)

-Let’s take an example to understand the calculation of Bank Efficiency Ratio in a better manner.
+Let’s take an example to understand the calculation of the Bank Efficiency Ratio in a better manner.

 Bank Efficiency Ratio Formula – Example #1

-Let us take the example of a Local Bank A it’s Non-Interest Expenses is $1,050,000 and its Net Revenue is $2,200,000.
-Using this data we need to calculate the Bank Efficiency Ratio for Bank.
+Let us take the example of Local Bank A it’s Non-Interest Expenses is $1,050,000, and its Net Revenue is $2,200,000.
+Using this data, we need to calculate the Bank Efficiency Ratio for Bank.

 Solution: